lunfman/cumulocity-arcgis-integration/README.md

 # Description

-The main files is `main.yaml` where full data pipeline is configured.
-It utilizes templates and other pipelines from jobs directory.
-Modules can be created by using dagster-factory-pipelines python package, which was developed as a part of this solution.
+The main file is `main.yaml` where the complete data pipeline is configured.
+It uses templates and other pipelines from jobs directory.
+Modules can be created using the dagster-factory-pipelines python package, which was developed as part of this solution.
 More information can be found here: https://pypi.org/project/dagster-factory-pipelines/

 # How to use?